What To Do When You Are Suddenly Feeling Unappreciated

 However, if you notice that your partner doesn't seem to show gratitude or put effort into the relationship, this may be a sign that an unhealthy dynamic has formed.
 In this case, reaching out to a couples therapist or having a long discussion may be beneficial.

-Appreciation and love might be communicated in a variety of ways.
+In healthy relationships, appreciation and love might be communicated in a variety of ways.
 If your partner isn't telling you that they value you, they may not be used to expressing their gratitude verbally.
 They might show appreciation by giving gifts, being affectionate, or practicing acts of service.

 A lack of appreciation may manifest as your partner taking advantage of you, so learn to say no when you feel a boundary is being crossed.
 For example, if you've already divvied up responsibilities when it comes to housework, you may have to decline if they ask you to take on one of their chores.
 If they do not pay their portion of the rent, let them know that you will not continue to do so for them.

-Take inventory of your strengths and think about how they positively impact your life and the lives of others.
+Take inventory of your strengths and think about how they positively impact your day-to-day life and the lives of others.
 This technique may help you feel more confident and self-assured when it feels like you aren't being appreciated by your partner.

-Practice Self-Care
+Practice self-care

-This nurture can be anything from mindfulness, journaling, reading, or practicing sleep hygiene techniques.
+There are several healthy ways of practicing self-love, including mindfulness, journaling, reading, or practicing sleep hygiene techniques.
 Consider creating daily routines to ensure you're showing yourself the appreciation you deserve.

+The fact that you feel unappreciated means that there may be a communication issue with someone you care about.
 If you feel like you're being taken for granted, or you'd like help working through other relationship concerns, consider reaching out to a mental health professional.
 You might go to couples therapy with your partner or try individual therapy on your own time.

 Many modern couples opt for online therapy.
 Studies show that online therapy effectively addresses relationship concerns, such as those related to appreciation and communication.
 In one broad-based study, researchers concluded that online therapy could improve relationship satisfaction, communication, and commitment.
 They also noted that online therapy could address individual mental health conditions like anxiety and depression, which may affect self-esteem and feelings of appreciation.